The-NOVA-System/blog-old/_posts/2021-11-09-Compromise.md

 <br>
 **Teaching resource**
 <br>
 Our teaching resource, for use as a practical demonstration of the knowledge in our lessons, is a simulated trading experience using virtual “money” to give people the experience of investing in cryptocurrencies, similar to the ASX Trading Game held earlier this year.
 If you would like to try the *work in progress* online version, create an account with your school email and a password of your choice; https://the-nova-system.github.io/nova_app/.
-Here are some screenshots of the progress of creating the app:
  <br>
  <br>
 **Lesson plans**